andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 ### Meditation

 Similar to how we training our body with exercise, we train our mind with meditation.
 [Meditation](https://www.andyjgao.com/blog/why-i-love-meditation/) helps increase the grey-matter in our brain which is directly correlated to focus and attention.
-Through meditation, we can increase the duration we maintain focus on an activity.
+Through meditation, we can increase the duration we maintain our focus on an activity.